Entex/stg/README.md

 ### What is this repository for? ###

-* Quick summary
-Generates a tree structure with random values
+* Quick summary: Generates a tree structure with random values
-* Version
-1.2
+* Version: 1.2

 ### How do I get set up? ###